tadas-subonis/dev-tasubo-com-blog/_posts/2022-07-31-crash-course-domain-driven-design.md

 [Package your code by feature](http://www.javapractices.com/topic/TopicAction.do?Id=205#:~:text=Package%2Dby%2Dfeature%20uses%20packages,with%20minimal%20coupling%20between%20packages.) .
 Create layer-based packages within the feature packages **if needed**.
-You might also need some sub-feature packages for bigger parts of the system so be on a look out for that.
+You might also need some sub-feature packages for bigger parts of the system so be on a lookout for that.

-Just for the sake of god please do not do layered design like people used to do in [Java EE days](https://stackoverflow.com/questions/5878774/standard-project-package-structure-of-a-j2ee-web-application).
+Just for the sake of god please do not do a layered design like people used to do in [Java EE days](https://stackoverflow.com/questions/5878774/standard-project-package-structure-of-a-j2ee-web-application).

 The way you structure the code should follow the following rule - "there should be one reason for code to change".
-The same is with code structure - if you go with layered design you will be changing multiple packages at once by definition if some bigger feature change is introduced.
+The same is with code structure - if you go with the layered design you will be changing multiple packages at once by definition if some bigger feature change is introduced.

 # Building RESTful interfaces
 Matching RESTful interfaces with domain-driven design can be a tricky business.

-There is a fundemental mismatch between the two.
-RESTFul interface is about returning and updating the representation of the object and that's often exposed as CRUD-like interface via POST/GET/PUT/DELETE methods.
+There is a fundamental mismatch between the two.
+The RESTFul interface is about returning and updating the representation of the object and that's often exposed as a CRUD-like interface via POST/GET/PUT/DELETE methods.

-However, some of these actions might not be allowed via domain model rules and current state of entities (like, you can't update the list of order items nor its state once the order is completed).
+However, some of these actions might not be allowed via domain model rules and the current state of entities (like, you can't update the list of order items or its state once the order is completed).

 Quite often I end up doing something like this